Sixth Grade Teachers

 Mandy Vadnai (Elementary School Education Director), firstname.lastname@example.org

 I have worked at The Co-op School since 2012.
 Prior to this, I worked at P.S.
-261 in Boerum Hill where I taught kindergarten, third grade, and was a Special Education Support Teacher (SETTS) for 7 years.
+261 in Boerum Hill where I taught kindergarten, third grade, and was a Special Education Support Teacher (SETTS) for seven years.
 I also taught at The Churchill School in Manhattan, working with special education students from across the spectrum.
-I hold a Master degree in both Elementary and Special Education from Bank Street.
+I hold a Master’s degree in both Elementary and Special Education from Bank Street.
 I live near the school with my husband and two girls, Charlie and Willa (both graduates of The Co-op School).
-When not working, I like to spend time with friends and family, read, watch movies, travel, listen to music, cook (well, more importantly, eat) and, occasionally watercolor if there is a free minute.
+When not working, I like to spend time with friends and family, read, watch movies, travel, listen to music, cook (well, more importantly, eat) and, occasionally, watercolor if there is a free minute.

-Kerry Roeder (Middle School Coordinator), firstname.lastname@example.org
+Kerry Roeder (Middle School Director), firstname.lastname@example.org

 Hannah Sherman (Social Worker), email@example.com